ono-midori/ono-midori.github.io/techs/libevent.md

 short bufferevent_get_enabled(struct bufferevent *bufev);
 ```

-You can enable or disable the events EV_READ, EV_WRITE, or EV_READ|EV_WRITE on a bufferevent.
+You can enable or disable the events `EV_READ`, `EV_WRITE`, or `EV_READ|EV_WRITE` on a bufferevent.
 When reading or writing is not enabled, the bufferevent will not try to read or write data.

 There is no need to disable writing when the output buffer is empty: the bufferevent automatically stops writing, and restarts again when there is data to write.